Is Cottage Cheese Healthy?

 Cottage cheese is making a comeback.
 Learn about the calories, carbs and sodium, and take a closer look at whether it deserves its healthy image.
 Plus, 5 creative ways to enjoy it.

 Cottage cheese is having more than just a moment.
 It's downright the hottest product in the dairy aisle these days.
-One recent report predicted that cottage cheese sales will grow nearly 10 percent every year for the next five years.
-For context, that's essentially what happened in the yogurt aisle in the early 2010s when it was exploding.
+One recent report predicted that cottage cheese sales will grow by nearly 10 percent every year for the next five years.
+For context, that's essentially what happened in the yogurt aisle in the early 2010s when Greek yogurt was exploding.

-Protein has gained recognition as a must-have nutrient, and cottage cheese has plenty-there's 13 grams per 1/2 cup.
-And while some popular diets shun dairy, low-carb and keto dieters are likely flocking to whole-milk cottage cheese, which only has 4 grams of carbs per 1/2 cup.
+Protein has gained recognition as a must-have nutrient, and cottage cheese has plenty–there's 13 grams per 1/2 cup.
+And while some popular diets shun dairy products, low-carb and keto dieters are likely flocking to whole-milk cottage cheese, which only has 4 grams of carbs per 1/2 cup.

 But what really gets us health-conscious types excited is that cottage cheese has some serious nutrition cred.
-It's a solid source of some nutrients that most of us fall short on-calcium and potassium-and other nutrients that we're all wanting more of (protein and, depending on the brand, probiotics).
+It's a good source of calcium (for bones and teeth) and potassium (to keep our muscles functioning)–and other nutrients that we're all wanting more of (protein and, depending on the brand, probiotics).
 Plus, health experts' ever-so-slight loosening of the reins on fat (especially the fat in dairy) helps.

 Cottage Cheese Nutrition

-Yes, cottage cheese is raking in nutrition accolades, but some varieties are healthier than others.
+But is cottage cheese good for you?
+Yes, cottage cheese is raking in nutrition accolades, but some varieties have more health benefits than others.
 Keep these four points in mind if seeking out the healthiest options is a priority.
-While certain nutrition numbers vary from brand to brand, in a 1/2 cup of whole-milk cottage cheese you can expect to get about 110 calories, 4 grams of carbohydrate and 13 grams of protein.
+While certain nutrition numbers vary from brand to brand, in a 1/2 cup of whole milk, full-fat cottage cheese you can expect to get about 110 calories, 4 grams of carbohydrate and 13 grams of protein.

 Check sodium counts.

-As delicious as it is, a single serving of cottage cheese could deliver as much as 20 percent of your daily limit for sodium.
+As delicious and high in protein as it is, a single serving of cottage cheese could deliver as much as 20 percent of your daily limit for sodium.
 There are lower-sodium versions out there, but if you find they taste a little lackluster, try comparing nutrition labels and picking a "regular" version with the least sodium.
+That way you can still get the benefits of cottage cheese without the salt if you're concerned about your blood pressure.

 Mind the sugar.